-ECCLESHALL PARISH COUNCIL – DRAFT FOOTPATHS COMMITTEE MINUTES – January 8th, 2020
+ECCLESHALL PARISH COUNCIL – FOOTPATHS COMMITTEE MINUTES – January 8th, 2020

 A meeting of the Footpaths Committee of Eccleshall Parish Council was held on Wednesday January 8th, 2020 at Eccleshall Community Centre at 7.00pm.